AlexsLemonade/refinebio-js/NOTE.md

 ### Update

-The refinebio v0.0.1 has been manually published to the public npm registry under the CCDL organization scope and now publically available for installatio.
+The refinebio v0.0.1 has been manually published to the public npm registry under the CCDL organization scope and now publicly available for installation.

-- The `package.json` has been udpated for this release and merged to dev/main
+- The `package.json` has been updated for this release and merged to dev/main
 - It can be unpublished at any time, except that the same `package@version` combination won't be available(the npm registry data is immutable)

 ### NOTE